Mandatory or Preventive Disclosure

 Members of a partnership can also make a preventive disclosure for any transaction that a partnership of which they are a member has carried out.

-A mandatory or preventive disclosure made by one member of a partnership is deemed to have been made by each member of the partnership.
+A mandatory or preventive disclosure made by one member of a partnership, whether it is a limited partnership or another partnership, is deemed to have been made by each member of the partnership.